ES0R/food_bois/README.md

 └── .gitignore
 ```

+### Directory Descriptions:
+- `data/`: Contains the datasets required for each model.
+- `models/`: Stores the trained model checkpoints.
+- `notebooks/`: Used for storing Jupyter notebooks.
+- `scripts/`: Stores various utility scripts or the main code to run the experiments.

 ## Virtual Environment
 The project used python `3.10.7`.
 For testing reasons please use a virtual environment with the `requirements.txt` file.
 Preferable either with the name `deep` or `venv` as the `.gitignore` filters it out.
 To use the virtual environment on windows use the command to generate the virtual environment.